Engineering-Karma/interviews/resources/system-design/graphql/README.md

 | Over-fetching | No | Yes |
 | Type system | Built-in | External (OpenAPI) |

-## Common Interview Questions

-1. **What problem does GraphQL solve?**
-   - Over-fetching and under-fetching.
-   - Multiple round trips.
-   - API versioning challenges.
-   - Flexible data requirements.

-2. **How do you handle the N+1 problem?**
-   - DataLoader for batching.
-   - Batch queries at database level.
-   - Optimize resolvers.
-   - Monitor query performance.

-3. **How do you scale GraphQL APIs?**
-   - Query complexity limits.
-   - Horizontal scaling of servers.
-   - Caching at multiple layers.
-   - DataLoader for batching.
-   - CDN for GET queries.

-4. **GraphQL vs REST - when to use each?**
-   - GraphQL: Complex nested data, multiple clients.
-   - REST: Simple CRUD, HTTP caching important.

-5. **How do you handle authentication/authorization?**
-   - Auth tokens in headers.
-   - Context object with user info.
-   - Field-level authorization in resolvers.
-   - Directive-based permissions.

 ## Best Practices

 - Design schema first, not database-driven.